jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The best source of Time Zone areas by this definition is the standard IANA Time Zone database.
 A good example of an actual Time Zone map is here: [http://efele.net/maps/tz/us/](http://efele.net/maps/tz/us/).

 People may be surprised to see odd sections of their legal Time Zone split into a different area, and that is because the area set their clocks in a different way in the past.
-Thus the zone "America/Indiana/Knox" is special within the state of Indiana.
-It used to follow
+Thus the zone "America/Indiana/Knox" is special within the state of Indiana, since they are now following America/New_York but

 **UTC Time:** Computers measure time by the elapsed milliseconds starting from a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:00 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
 For example, on Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.